volodymyroliinyk/joplin-plugin-my-calendar/README.md

 repeat_until: 2025-12-31 23:59:59-04:00
 byweekday: MO,TU,WE,TH,FR     # weekly
 bymonthday: 12                # monthly
 uid: <unique ical id>         # string for event, more important for mass import from ical.
-Not required for manualy created note (as calendar event).
+Not required for manually created note (as a calendar event).
 ```
 ~~~